top of page

 Social & Economic Benefits

-We are committed to being a positive part of the local community and have already delivered significant benefits in the local area.
-This includes creating jobs and working with local businesses in our supply chain, social investment in our Thriving Communities Programme and the Woodsmith Foundation, and our payments to the planning authorities as part of our existing permissions.
+At a local level, we are committed to being a positive part of the community and have already delivered significant benefits in the area.
+This includes creating jobs and working with local businesses in our supply chain, social investment in our Thriving Communities Programme and the Woodsmith Foundation, as well as our payments to the planning authorities as part of our existing permissions.

 We will continue with this activity throughout construction and during operations.

-There are 1,100 people currently working on the Woodsmith Project with 75% of the workforce from the local area
+1,000 people currently working on the Woodsmith Project (peak of 2,200) with 76% of the current workforce from the local area

-The project has generated an additional £1.8 billion to the regional economy of Yorkshire and the North East since construction started
+£1.94 billion added to the regional economy of Yorkshire and the North East since construction started

-Supply chain expenditure in the region has reached over £400m since 2022
+Supply chain expenditure in the region of £452m since 2022

 Thriving Communities Programme